 We offer individuals the opportunity to opt out of disclosures of Personal Data to a Third Party or the use of Personal Data for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by the individual.

 We comply with data privacy principles in respect to disclosures of Sensitive Data including, when applicable, obtaining the explicit consent (i.e., opt in consent) of an individual prior to disclosing Sensitive Data to a Third Party or using Sensitive Data for purposes other than those for which it was originally collected or subsequently authorized by the individual.

 At any point you can ask to withdraw, request access to the information we currently hold, amend or rectify that information and request that we no longer contact you or retain your information, without cost to you.

-Sometimes, personal data is transferred outside of the EEA for the purposes of market research analysis, data storage, survey collection and data analysis and for the payment of incentives.
-By submitting your personal data, you acknowledge and agree to the fact that your personal data may be stored, processed and transferred outside of the EEA.
+Sometimes, personal data is transferred outside of the UK/EEA for the purposes of market research analysis, data storage, survey collection and data analysis and for the payment of incentives.
+By submitting your personal data, you acknowledge and agree to the fact that your personal data may be stored, processed and transferred outside of the UK/EEA.
 You also acknowledge that the transfer of personal data via the Internet is not entirely secure, though we will do our best to ensure its protection.
 Furthermore, the personal data we store is protected by security measures and processes, in order that your data be protected from disclosure or nefarious access.

 Medicys Limited has designated the IT Department to oversee its information security program.
 The IT Department shall review and approve any material changes to this program as necessary.
 Any questions, concerns, or comments regarding this Policy also may be directed to email@example.com